Wild and Parkinson: Mozart Music For Two Pianos

 Design: Samskara, Inc.

-Recorded in 1975 and now available on CD for the first time.
+Recorded in 1975 and is now available on CD for the first time.
 Very elegantly refined performances with a large measure of passion and drama.
 Perfect Mozart.
 Remastered 24-bit Pow-r recording.
 (ADD)

 One of the latest in Ivory's enticing Earl Wild reissue series returns this ex-RCA (originally a 2 LP) Mozart disc to the catalogue.
 It was recorded in London, at the Kingsway Hall, in August 1975 and teamed Wild with the young Zaidee Parkinson, who was at the time married to the conductor of K365, Richard Dufallo.